89luca89/distrobox/docs/posts/integrate_vscode_distrobox.md

 user@ubuntu-distrobox:~$ distrobox-export --app code
 ```

-For prioperiatary version you need to use the binary hosted on [AUR](https://aur.archlinux.org/packages/visual-studio-code-bin).
+For proprietary version you need to use the binary hosted on [AUR](https://aur.archlinux.org/packages/visual-studio-code-bin).

 To enable and install from AUR do: